siglens/siglens-docs/docs/spl-docs/time-modifiers.md

 ```spl
 ... | earliest=@w1 latest=+7d@w6
 ```
-The query fetches events from the start of the current week at 12:00 A.M. on Monday, concluding at 11:59 P.M. on Friday of the same week.
+The query fetches events from the start of the current week at 12:00 A.M. on Monday, concluding at 12:00 A.M. on Saturday of the same week.

 - Conducting this search at noon on a Monday will result in data spanning only the preceding 12 hours.
 - Running the search on a Friday will retrieve events from the entire week up to the current time on Friday.